Adult Learning Progressions explained in workplace language

 Training For You is an approved Literacy & Numeracy provider with both the Tertiary

 Education Commission (TEC) and the Ministry of Social Development.
-As well as a wide range of industry organisations, Training For You has delivered workplace literacy programmes to staff at four aged-care facilities in the past 12 months.
+As well as a wide range of industry organisations, Training For You delivers Workplace Literacy programmes to staff at aged-care facilities, on campus and at various other workplace environments.

 Sadlers delivers workplace Literacy programmes for up to 40 hours per person within a calendar year where possible.
 This training is bespoke, so it can be a workplace communication programme focussing on up skilling around literacy, language and numeracy using workplace specific documentation (for example; incident forms, leave forms, company vision and values, in-house training programme documentation), or a supervisory communication course, such as our “Leading Edge” programme.